-In respect of the loan advanced to Huali Capital (a company registered in Hong Kong), which was guaranteed by Tailor Wealth Group Limited ("Tailor Wealth"), a Writ of Summons against Huali Capital had been issued in the High Court of Hong Kong under the action no. HCA 746/2020 on 21 May 2020 and had been served upon Huali Capital at its registered office on 1 June 2020.
-Gallant Solicitors and Notaries ("Gallant"), solicitors for the Company, had obtained judgment (the "Judgment") in default on 18 August 2020.
-Since Huali Capital had failed to satisfy the Judgment, a statutory demand was served on Huali Capital on 7 October 2020.
-The Company filed a petition for winding up against Huali Capital on 18 November 2020.
+In respect of the loan advanced to Huali Capital (a company registered in Hong Kong), which was guaranteed by Tailor Wealth Group Limited ("Tailor Wealth") (a company registered in the BVI), a Writ of Summons against Huali Capital had been issued in the High Court of Hong Kong under the action no. HCA 746/2020 on 21 May 2020 and had been served upon Huali Capital at its registered office on 1 June 2020.
+Although judgement in default had been obtained on 18 August 2020 (the "Judgement"),.
+Huali Capital had failed to satisfy the Judgement, a statutory demand was served on Huali Capital on 7 October 2020.
+Sunway FM filed a petition for winding up against Huali Capital on 18 November 2020.
 On 17 February 2021, a Winding Up Order was granted by the Court.
-Mr. Osman Mohammed Arab and Mr. Wong Kwok Keung of RSM Corporate Advisory (Hong Kong) Limited were appointed as the Joint and Several Provisional Liquidators on 17 February 2021 and they are in the progress of investigating the assets and liabilities of Huali Capital.
+Mr. Osman Mohammed Arab and Mr. Wong Kwok Keung of RSM Corporate Advisory (Hong Kong) Limited were appointed as the Joint and Several Provisional Liquidators on 17 February 2021 and they had been investigating the assets and liabilities of Huali Capital.

-In respect of the guarantor Tailor Wealth (a company registered in BVI, legal advice had been obtained from a BVI legal firm, namely Appleby, to take legal action against Tailor Wealth.
+In respect of the guarantor Tailor Wealth, legal advice had been obtained from a BVI legal firm, namely Appleby, to take legal action against Tailor Wealth.
 A Winding Up Order was made on 18 January 2021 and it was ordered that Tailor Wealth be liquidated by the Court.
 Mr. Matthew Richardson of Grant Thornton (British Virgin Islands) Limited, a licensed insolvency practitioner in BVI and Mr. David Bennett of Grant Thornton Recovery & Reorganisation Limited in Hong Kong had been appointed as Joint Liquidators.
 The Joint Liquidators reported that they were yet to receive a response from a number of the parties identified and contacted previously.
 From the records and information received, there was no evidence of any assets held by Tailor Wealth.